 Pros of Blue Apron

 - Less meal planning.
 I know a lot of people don’t enjoy meal planning.
 I don’t mind it but if you do this can be a big benefit.
-There are times even in my life that it would be nice to not have to plan meals!
+There are times even in my life when it would be nice to not have to plan meals!

 - Less grocery shopping.
 Finding time for grocery shopping can be a struggle.
 You will still need to do some but this can help reduce the number of visits.
 I know many people in my life that struggle with grocery shopping and hate it, this would be a big help to them.

 - Better for you than eating out.
-Eating healthy meals at home can make a big difference for our health.
+Eating healthy meals at home can make a big difference in our health.
 It also means less waste and generally more family time.

 - Better ingredients.
 Blue Apron partners with farmers to bring you sustainable seafood, no antibiotic or hormone meat, and is no-GMO.
 I shop like this anyway but if you haven’t been this can be a big plus.
 The steak that came with one of our meals was grass-fed, pasture-raised beef.
 I was very impressed with the quality.

 - Encourages you to try new things.
 This year is my year to try new things and that includes food.
 I was a very picky kid and still, can be a bit picky.
 When meal planning myself I’m more likely to stick with things we know we like.
 The recipe selection also seemed good.

 - Less food waste.
 Since you get just the amount of the ingredients you need there is less of a chance for waste and less prep time.
 I’m pretty good at planning meals so this doesn’t happen but I know this is a real struggle for many.
 I will say I did have some leftover kale because I really don’t like kale, I’m going to use this in smoothies.
 We also had leftover pizza sauce because it made a LOT.
 I’m just going to freeze it and use it later.
 In general, there were fewer leftover ingredients with Blue Apron than when I cook.